outerbounds/airflow-on-minikube/README.md

 ### Metaflow Configuration Setup

-Create `~/.metaflowconfig` folder if it doesn’t exist and then run the following command to extract a Metaflow configuration for the Minikube cluster and store it in the `~/.metaflow_config` folder.
+Create `~/.metaflowconfig` folder if it doesn’t exist and then run the below command to extract a Metaflow configuration for the Minikube cluster and store it in the `~/.metaflow_config` folder.
 The command requires an Amazon S3 bucket path.
+If you changed the name of the secret in when [setting up metaflow](#setup-metaflow-and-airflow-in-minikube-cluster) then add `--metaflow-secret <SECRETNAME>` option to the below command

 ```bash
 python metaflow_configure.py export-metaflow-config s3://mybucket > ~/.metaflowconfig/config.json